-We have shown that the HCMV GPCRs have a variety of functions during HCMV infection.
-We have demonstrated the importance of US27 in extracellular spread of the virus.
-In parallel, we found that US27 is dispensable for viral growth in epithelial cells, where the mode of viral spread is restricted to cell-to-cell.
-In contrast, we have shown that UL78 is required for efficient viral infection in epithelial cells, as it functions during entry.
-We are currently investigating the additive contribution of these proteins towards promoting a successful lytic infection.
+- Defining the contribution of the HCMV GPCRs to lytic replication.
+Previous work in Dr. O’Connor’s lab has shown that the HCMV GPCRs have a variety of functions during HCMV infection, as well as the importance of US27 in extracellular spread of the virus.
+In parallel, the O’Connor lab found that US27 is dispensable for viral growth in epithelial cells, where the mode of viral spread is restricted to cell-to-cell.
+In contrast, Dr. O’Connor has shown that UL78 is required for efficient viral infection in epithelial cells, as it functions during entry.
+The lab is currently investigating the additive contribution of these proteins toward promoting a successful lytic infection.

+- Understanding the role of US28 during HCMV latency.
 US28 is expressed during both the lytic and latent cycles of HCMV infection.
-To elucidate its function during latent infection, we utilized a panel of mutant viruses and our novel in vitro latency model system.
-We have shown that HCMV US28 is required for viral latency in hematopoietic progenitor cells, as viruses that lack the US28 ORF fail to undergo latent infection and instead favor lytic replication.
-Further, we have shown that US28’s continued expression is necessary to maintain latency.
-Our current work is aimed at understanding the underlying mechanisms by which US28 influences the latent state of HCMV.
+To elucidate its function during latent infection, Dr. O’Connor utilized a panel of mutant viruses and her novel in vitro latency model system.
+This work has shown that HCMV US28 is required for viral latency in hematopoietic progenitor cells, as viruses that lack the US28 ORF fail to undergo latent infection and instead favor lytic replication.
+Further, this research has shown that US28’s continued expression is necessary to maintain latency.
+Currently, Dr. O’Connor’s research aims to understand the underlying mechanisms by which US28 influences the latent state of HCMV.

-Taken together, our work is aimed at gaining a better understanding of how the HCMV GPCRs mediate viral infection as well as the host cell milieu towards accelerating disease processes.
-Over 2/3rds of approved drugs target the GPCR family of proteins, making the HCMV GPCRs ideal therapeutic targets.
+Taken together, research in the O’Connor lab is aimed at gaining a better understanding of how the HCMV GPCRs mediate viral infection, as well as the host cell milieu, toward accelerating disease processes.
+More than two-thirds of approved drugs target the GPCR family of proteins, making the HCMV GPCRs ideal therapeutic targets.
 Defining a role for these viral proteins in pathogenesis will provide avenues for novel therapeutics that may aid in preventing and/or slowing the progress of HCMV-associated disease.

 Human cytomegalovirus (HCMV) is a herpesvirus that is prevalent in the population, where it remains latent, or quiet, in the host for life.
-However, when an individual’s immune system is weakened, the virus can wake-up, or reactivate, to cause severe complications and often death.
-Our lab focuses on the processes that allow the virus to re-awaken after long periods of dormancy, and how this event leads to viral pathogenesis and disease progression.
+However, when an individual’s immune system is weakened, the virus can wake up, or reactivate, to cause severe complications and often death.
+Dr. O’Connor’s research focuses on the processes that allow the virus to re-awaken after long periods of dormancy, and how this event leads to viral pathogenesis and disease progression.